 |Office:||420 Paterson Hall|

-- European youth and women’s history
+- European youth history

-- French Communism and Catholicism
+- History of communism and Catholicism

-- 20th century social and political history
+- 20th century French history

 Mobilizing Youth: Communists and Catholics in Interwar France (Durham and London: Duke University Press, 2009).